marynagk/Assesment-3/README.md

 Taking into account all of the above there is an opportunity to boost the study goals achievement for the students by providing some platform where they can interact with the focus on the goals achievement.

-The criterion for the successful solution of this challenge will be:
+The criteria for the successful solution of this challenge will be:
 - Safe environment - closed group interaction not visible to the non-members of the group
 - Accessibility - students can access the solution from class or from home
 - Possibility to share with the others the goals (problem/dream) where help is needed